commutatus/awesome/domains/engineering/secure/rails_secure_credentials.md

 		config/credentials/staging.key
 		config/credentials/development.key

-2. But you should save your key which you added inside the file `config/credentials/production.key` somewhere else because this is the key used to encrypt the credentials, so if we miss this key then we can't decrypt our file to edit or use the credentials inside our `config/credentials/production.yml.enc`
+2. Save the key that you added inside the file `config/credentials/production.key` somewhere else.

-3. Then we need to keep the file `config/credentials/production.key` as secret so it should be added under `.gitignore`
+	This is the key used to encrypt the credentials, so if we miss this key then we can't decrypt our file to edit or use the credentials inside our `config/credentials/production.yml.enc`

 **Adding credentials**